DEFINITIVE ELEMENTS OF THE RACE

 At a glance

 An old-school crit with milestone year energy.
 That’s what awaits as we welcome fans and riders back to Adelaide’s east for the ultimate hour of power.
-The Down Under Classic last took place here in 2013 and was won by André Greipel.
+The Villawood Men's Classic last took place here in 2013 and was won by André Greipel.
 Its return will begin on Rundle Road and travel clockwise to Dequetteville Terrace, Bartels Road and East Terrace.
 In the centre is Rymill Park, offering plenty of vantage points for the spectacle.

 Finish